yangliu28/swarm_robot_ros_sim/README.md

 ## Contributing

-## Problems and to-do list
-Currently there is no collision avoidance mechanism.

-Parameter server for sensor data rviz visualization.

-Sensor simulator to be added, distance calculation.

-Load other robot model directly from 3D model file.

-Mesh for fancier visual effect of robot model in gazebo.

-There is no 100 node for 100 robot, remap to improve.

-Check turtle bot for dynamics.

-Circle formation: fitting neighbors into constant radius circle, calculate displacement into the circle, calculate displacement parallel the circle. (use this method to fit any other line shape)

-There is no difference between my swarm research and galtech or kilobot, each robot will get all the location information of all other robots. (sounds like boring...)

 ## ~~Project proposal for EECS 600~~ (obsolete)
 Aside from being a lab research, this project is also a graduate project for EECS 600 by Yang Liu.